Try Now

 Pricing

-LucidNova RF1 uses a token-based pricing model similar to other AI APIs.
+The LucidQuery AI API uses a unified token-based pricing model for all models.
 Tokens are the basic text units processed by our AI (roughly 4 characters or 0.75 words in English).
 We charge different rates for input and output tokens:

 Pay As You Go